learnitmyway/countries/board/t4_npm-workspace.md

 - see if anything can be reused from FE config files and vice versa
   - eg eslint plugins
 - update 'About' on GitHub
-- types as a separate package or at root?
+- types as a separate package or at root or do as part of t7?
   - if they are at root can they still be typechecked, linted?
   - prisma as a separate package?
 - search for `TODO: replace in t4` in code
+- update adr 5

 ## notes